How epilepsy can affect memory

 It can be helpful to know what aspects of your memory are better than others and what factors affect your memory.

 Memory problems are frequently reported following surgery for epilepsy.
 This is most common with surgery to the temporal lobe.
-Memory assessments are carried out before and after surgery, but even if the surgery stops your seizures from happening, you may have memory problems afterwards.
+Even if the surgery stops your seizures from happening, you may have memory problems afterwards.

 The NHS can provide memory assessments to people with memory problems.
 Assessments are usually done by neuropsychologists who can suggest ways to manage memory difficulties.